Onnamission/Sales-Analytics/README.md

 - Click on the dashboard related to this repository.
 - Check the published date

 The first published date is  Apr 18, 2022 and will remain that only.
-Look out the git commit time also.

 If the code is same and dashboard is different, check for the measured values in the dashboard.

-If you find date and time after the above date and time, it is copied without my repository acknowledgement.
+If you find date after the above date, it is copied without my repository acknowledgement.

 Further, the code used in this repository is completely original and first published.